Aurorcys/LunarLander/README.md

 An end-to-end implementation of **Proximal Policy Optimization (PPO)** built **entirely from scratch using pure NumPy** — no PyTorch, no TensorFlow, no autograd libraries.

-This repository implements manual forward/backward passes, an analytical Gaussian PPO loss derivation, Advantage Estimation (GAE), a custom Adam optimizer, and an H.264 video rendering pipeline inside Jupyter/Kaggle environments.
+This repository implements manual forward/backward passes, an analytical Gaussian PPO loss derivation, Advantage Estimation (GAE), a custom Adam optimizer, and H.264 video rendering pipeline inside Jupyter/Kaggle notebook environments.

 ---

 ## Agent Landing Showcase

+Below is the **Rank 4 Trained Actor (Episode 250)** performing a deterministic soft landing on the pad:

 ![Lunar Lander Landing Showcase](lunar_landing_rank4.gif)

 ---